ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/Subprocedures2.rst

     theValue = Power(8, 6)

-To put everything together, here is an example you can try running.
-Note that when the computer hits "def Power" it just remembers that this function exists... it does not run it right away.
-The first real line of code to be executed is line 12.
-On line 13 ``Power`` is called and the program jumps up to run it.
-Once the answer is calculated and returned we print it and then call ``Power`` again with different inputs.
-In addition to abstraction, functions are a powerful way to reuse pieces of code without having to type the details over and over!
+To put everything together, here is an example you can try running:

 .. codelens:: IfStatement